themindfulcoder/homebase/content/post/learning-python-part-1.md

 draft: false
 ---

-Let's begin with some information regarding python.
-Python has been around since 1991, that is an impressive 26 years.
-Python is an open source language driven by the community and managed by the [Python Software Foundation](https://www.python.org/psf-landing/ "Python Software Foundation").
+Let's begin with some information regarding Python.
+It has been around since 1991, that is an impressive 26 years.
+It is an open source language driven by the community and managed by the [Python Software Foundation](https://www.python.org/psf-landing/ "Python Software Foundation").

 Python focuses on readability and features multiple programming paradigms.
-So whether you are completely new to programming, come from an object orientated background or even feel more comfortable with a functional approach, python has you covered.
+So whether you are completely new to programming, come from an object orientated background or even feel more comfortable with a functional approach, Python has you covered.

 Python boasts an impressive collection of packages, over 100 000, created by a very enthusiastic community and is available to you using PyPI, more on that later.
-Python can run almost everywhere, on most operating systems and even embedded devices.
-The Python language is heavily focused on readability and getting the job done simply.
+It can run almost everywhere, on most operating systems and even embedded devices.
 Without any further delay, let's jump right in.

 ### Variables